 Sam then goes onto identify two other barriers.

-The first are countries that take the eIDAS regulation and apply even more stringent rules around it, which defeats the point of having centralised regulation.
+The first are countries that take the eIDAS regulation and apply even more stringent rules around it.
+The additional rules defeat the point of having centralised regulation.

-Secondly, video vetting.
-Uncertainty remains about whether trust service providers can issue qualified certificates, despite full acceptance that technology can be used for this purpose.
+Second, video vetting.
+Uncertainty remains about whether Trust Service Providers (TSPs) can issue qualified certificates, despite full acceptance that technology can be used for this purpose.

 When it comes to technology, the pair agree that choosing a solution that incorporates a standards-based Cloud Signature Consortium API is essential.